eong93/gbdx-maps/README.md

-This example details how to run OpenSkyNet (OSN) to return aircraft detections *Requires gbdxtools Python module*
+This example details how to run OpenSkyNet (OSN) to return aircraft detections.
+*Requires gbdxtools Python module*

 ```python